The international cooperation project investigates how the Internet has changed and will continue to change societies in the USA, Europe and China.

 Democracy needs information services that provide relevant topics and debates for society.
 How is the journalistic quality of such information services in the daily media in Germany, Austria and Switzerland?

 To what extent do people with disabilities have access to digital, online devices in care facilities?
 What opportunities and challenges does this present for the promotion of media literacy?
-Together with colleagues from the TU Dortmund, the Hans-Bredow-Institut analyses the media literacy in 14 car...
+Together with colleagues from TU Dortmund University, the Hans-Bredow-Institut analysed the media literacy in...

 The Office of Technology Assessment at the German Bundestag (TAB) commissioned the Hans-Bredow-Institut with a report on the topic of "Algorithms in Digital Media and Their Influence on Individual Opinion Formation of Users".